junxit/us-congress-bills-112/metadata.md

 - 2011-07-20 — Placed on the Union Calendar, Calendar No. 107.
 - 2011-07-20 — Reported by the Committee on Natural Resources.
 H. Rept.
 112-162.
 - 2011-07-20 — Reported by the Committee on Natural Resources.
 H. Rept.
 112-162.
+- 2011-10-03 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-10-03 — Considered as unfinished business. (consideration: CR H6487)
+- 2011-10-03 — Considered under suspension of the rules. (consideration: CR H6480-6481)
+- 2011-10-03 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+670.
+- 2011-10-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-10-03 — Mr. Bishop (UT) moved to suspend the rules and pass the bill.
+- 2011-10-03 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 397 - 0 (Roll no. 744). (text: CR H6480)
+- 2011-10-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 397 - 0 (Roll no. 744).(text: CR H6480)